egumasa/engagement-annotation-project/docs/5_supplementary_tags/2_Logical_connectors.md

 ## Logical connections/ Transition phrases

+{: .def}
-According to Hyland:
+> According to Hyland:
-These are: "conjunctions and adverbial phrases which help readers interpret pragmatic connections between steps in an argument." (p.
+> Logical connectors are: "conjunctions and adverbial phrases which help readers interpret pragmatic connections between steps in an argument."
+(Hyland, 2005, p.
 50).

-They expresse logical connections that the writer of the sentence try to weave throughout the discourse.
+They express logical connections that the writer of the sentence try to weave throughout the discourse.
+We will attend to connectors that signal the relationships between argumentative elements.

-- Tags in this categories are those that the writer uses to cohesively link between their ideas and argumentative elements.
-So, these tags are more relevant to the actual content of the argument (compared to `Text organizing devices` below).
-- Here we are dealing with logical connections that were NOT the foci of ENGAGEMENT moves (e.g., `COUNTER`).
+**Unless otherwise noted**, we will attend to connectors that attempt to connect two or more argumentative elements within the discourse and disregard connectors that express relations between real-world events.
+Often times, the distinction is explained as `internal` (within discourse) and `external` (out of discourse) conjunctive relations.

 | Logical connection we annotate                               | Description                                                                                                                                    | Examples                                                    |
 | ------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------- |